-The Intelligence College in Europe is an intergovernmental entity, independent from European Union institutions.
-It was inaugurated on 5 March 2019 in Paris.
-It brings together the national intelligence communities of the European states that a party to the College.
+The Intelligence College in Europe is an intergovernmental entity, independent from European Union institutions, inaugurated on 5 March 2019 in Paris.
+It brings together the national intelligence communities of the European states that are party to the College.

 The College brings together all the intelligence communities (civilian, military, homeland security, external security, and signals intelligence services) of European countries, national and European decision-makers, as well as the academic world.
 It aims at stimulating strategic thinking, thus developing a common intelligence culture.